github/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

 {% note %}

-**Note:** GitHub Code Search does not currently support regular expressions or partial matching for organization or user names, so you will have to type the entire organization or user name for the qualifier to work.
+**Note:** The new code search beta does not currently support regular expressions or partial matching for organization or user names, so you will have to type the entire organization or user name for the qualifier to work.

 {% endnote %}